Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 Buying property in Italy

-If you’re buying property in Italy after Brexit, you can do so without first being a permanent resident.
+If you’re buying property in Italy, you can do so without first being a permanent resident.
 In fact, you’ll need proof of address for your residency application.

 You can use this property as your holiday home until then, providing you follow the travel guidelines.

-Buying property in Italy isn’t a particularly complicated process, although it’s obviously made more difficult with the potential language barrier.
+Buying property in Italy isn’t a particularly complicated process, although it’s obviously made more difficult by the potential language barrier.
 It’s best to find someone who can translate to help make things easier.

 You’ll first need to find an estate agent, all of whom must be registered with their local chamber of commerce.
 If you can find one who speaks English, even better.